-Georgia outbound freight rates are higher in the summer months, due to the produce and agricultural industries.
+Georgia freight rates Georgia outbound freight rates are higher in the summer months, due to the produce and agricultural industries.
 When pecans, peanuts and peaches come into season, trucks can be hard to find.
 However, a good time to ship freight into Georgia is during the summer.
 Georgia has some under-populated areas that make LTL prices average to high in the state.
 The ease and cost of shipping into or out of Georgia can be heavily based on proximity to major metro areas.

-Outbound Alabama truckload rates in the summer are increased due to the high demand of trucks to ship agricultural products.
+Alabama freight rates Outbound Alabama truckload rates in the summer are increased due to the high demand of trucks to ship agricultural products.
 Alabama's freight industry revolves around agriculture including poultry, cattle, plants, corn and industrial products such as steel and iron.
 Inbound Alabama truckload freight rates during the very hot summer are generally cheaper than any other time.
 Due to the nature of LTL freight pricing, seasonality doesn’t usually affect Alabama freight cost.
 LTL freight rates in Alabama are generally average to high when compared to other states, mostly due to lower volume and consumption.
 There is one major port in Alabama, useful for shipping freight internationally, the Port of Mobile.
 The ease and cost of shipping into or out of Alabama can be heavily based on proximity to major metro areas.